UNHEALTHY DIET–BY FAR THE LEADING CAUSE OF EARLY DEATH & DISABILITY IN THE WORLD:

-1. Even before COVID-19, unhealthy diets with too much meat, animal products, salt, sugar, processed and “fast” foods, and not enough plant-based foods, exceeded tobacco as the leading cause of early death and disability in the world.
+1. Even before COVID-19 (See IMPORTANT COVID-19 UPDATE below) unhealthy diet with too much meat, animal products, salt, sugar, processed and “fast” foods, and not enough plant-based foods, was the leading cause of early death and disability in the world.

-2. The Lancet Commission reported: “Unhealthy diets pose a greater risk to morbidity and mortality than does unsafe sex, and alcohol, drug, and tobacco use combined.”
-(And this was before COVID-19).
+2. The Lancet Commission: “Unhealthy diets pose a greater risk to morbidity and mortality than does unsafe sex, and alcohol, drug, and tobacco use combined.”
+(And this was before COVID-19)

 3. “About one-half of U.S. adults have diet-related chronic diseases, such as cardiovascular disease, high blood pressure, or type 2 diabetes” (U.S. HHS & U.S. Dept of Agriculture.
 2015–2020 Dietary Guidelines for Americans.
 8th ed.
 2015.)